Tyrice Knight: Professional career

 Knight was drafted by the Seattle Seahawks in the 4th round (118th overall) of the 2024 NFL Draft.

 Knight took over starting duties mid-way through the 2024 season.
 He was one of only two defensive players in the 2024 season to receive recognition as the Pepsi NFL Rookie of the Week in Week 14 for his 12 tackles and 2 pass deflections.

 In his second season, during a game against the Arizona Cardinals, Knight forced two fumbles against Arizona quarterback Jacoby Brissett, both of which were returned for touchdowns by teammate DeMarcus Lawrence.
+Knight played in Super Bowl LX, a 29–13 win over the New England Patriots.